17 The Green is a Grade II listed building in the Rutland local planning authority area, England. First listed on 21 December 1994. Cottage.

 Description

-The single-storey extension is also of coursed limestone with a Collyweston slate roof.
-It is lit on three sides by wooden casements with oak lintels and tiled sills, and has a door on the west elevation.
-The stone plaque on the south gable is inscribed with the date 1995 and the initials CDN (for the builder Charles Naylor).
+The single-storey extension, also built of coursed limestone and topped with a Collyweston slate roof, is lit on three sides by wooden casements with oak lintels and tiled sills, and has a door on the west elevation.
+A stone plaque on the south gable is inscribed with the date 1995 and the initials CDN, which stand for the builder Charles Naylor.

-INTERIOR: the simple interior consists of one ground-floor room and one attic room.
-A straight-flight staircase is positioned along the north wall and a coursed rubblestone chimneybreast with a log burner is on the south wall.
-The projecting chimney breast extends up to the attic.
-The roof structure is not visible, being covered by plaster.
-The late C20 south extension contains a kitchen and bathroom.
+Inside, the cottage has a simple layout with one ground-floor room and one attic room.
+A straight-flight staircase runs along the north wall, and a coursed rubblestone chimney breast with a log burner is located on the south wall, extending up to the attic.
+The roof structure is not visible as it is covered by plaster.
+The late 20th-century south extension includes a kitchen and bathroom.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.